writetome51/batch-loader/README.md

 loadBatchContainingPage(pageNumber): void
     // Useful if you intend to use the batch for pagination.
-    // Gets the batch containing `pageNumber` and stores it in `batchContainer.data`,
+    // Gets the batch containing `pageNumber` and stores it in `batchContainer.data`
-    // the parameter in the constructor.
 ```
 The methods below are not important to know about in order to use this
 class.
 They're inherited from [BaseClass](https://github.com/writetome51/typescript-base-class#baseclass) .